Larry Brown (basketball): Early life and early basketball accomplishments

 Brown is Jewish and was born in Brooklyn, New York.
 His maternal grandfather Hittelman was from Minsk, Belarus, and his mother's family immigrated to the United States in 1910 and opened a bakery in Brooklyn.
 His mother met his father Milton Brown, a furniture salesman, when she was 26 years old.
 He has an older brother, Herbert, who has been an NBA head coach.
 In 1947 his father died suddenly of a ruptured aneurysm.
 His family moved first to Brooklyn, then to Long Beach, New York, on Long Island.
 His mother lived until the age of 106.

 A 5 ft 9 in point guard, Brown attended Long Beach High School.
 He won a gold medal with Team USA in basketball at the 1961 Maccabiah Games in Israel, on a team that included Art Heyman and Charley Rosen.

 Brown attended University of North Carolina, where he played basketball under legendary coaches Frank McGuire and Dean Smith.
 Brown was an All-Atlantic Coast Conference player in 1963.

 Playing career

 A stellar player for the Tar Heels in the early 1960s, Brown was considered too small to play in the NBA.
-He began his post-college career with the NABL's Akron Wingfoots, where he played for two years (1964–65).
+He began his post-college career with the National Alliance of Basketball Leagues's Akron Wingfoots, where he played for two years (1964–65).
 He led the Wingfoots to the 1964 AAU National Championship.
 Brown was selected for Team USA's 1964 Summer Olympics team, which won the gold medal.